vosaul/status.im/source/our_team/faqs.md

 **Do you have any offices?** No - we're an entirely remote organization.
 That means you're free to work from wherever you like.
 We have regular meetings together, and find that our contributors tend to self-organise and get together in groups.
 If this is your first time working remotely we have a range of helpful tips and hints on how to make the transition to location freedom!

-**How do people at Status communicate?** We use Status (Mobile & Desktop versions) as our messaging platform, and our [Discuss platform](https://discuss.status.im/) for more long form communication.
+**How do people at Status communicate?** We use [Discord](https://discordapp.com/) bridged with Status as our messaging platform, and our [Discuss platform](https://discuss.status.im/) for more long form communication.
 We have phone/video calls every day, and we stream lots of our bigger meetings live for anyone to watch.

 **Is Status a company, an organization or a non-profit?** Whilst we do have a legal entitity we prefer to think of ourselves  a networked group of individuals working towards a common aim.
 Eventually we have aspirations to be a Decentralized Autonomous Organization (DAO).